facorread/wasm-agent-based-models/README.md

 Sometimes you want to copy the full model from one project to another, and sometimes you want to explore changes to just one of the concepts or algorithms.
 These projects are complementary rather than redundant.

+## Why Javascript?
+Typescript is safer.

+I am eager to use Typescript as soon as possible.
+However, both webpack versions 5 and 4 bundle Wasm into the initial chunk when invoked from `app.ts`, which prevents Typescript from loading Wasm asynchronously.
+Wasm support is experimental in both Webpack and ts-loader.
+Contributing to said support seems like a better gift to the community than just hacking Typescript into this one project.

+Let us stick to Javascript for now.

 ## Does this repository use `unsafe` code?

 Not explicitly.